YixingLuan/BabAlign/README.md

 ### [get_babelmappings.py](https://github.com/YixingLuan/BabAlign/blob/master/BabelNetQuery) - Querying BabelNet to obtain possible translations.

 After you download the local BabelNet java API and place the API directory (named `BabelNet-API-4.0.1`) under `BabelNetQuery` directory, you can run `get_babelmappings.py` to query possible translations.
-It will call `ExtractBabelSynsetIDs.java` and `ExtractBabelSynsetIDs.java` to query the stored BabelNet API.
+It will call `ExtractBabelSynsetIDs.java` and `ExtractBabelTranslations.java` to query the stored BabelNet API.

 Usage description: